 Sean, born 1971, joined Dana Investment Advisors in October 2016 and is currently a Vice President, Portfolio Manager and Analyst.
-Prior to joining Dana, he was a Senior Equity Analyst and Portfolio Manager with Northwestern Mutual from September 2011 through July 2016.
 Sean graduated from the University of Wisconsin-Madison with a BA in Finance, Investments, and Banking in 1994 and earned an MS in Finance, Investments, and Banking in 1996.
-Sean has held numerous positions including Equity Analyst, Portfolio Manager, and Director of Equities since entering the industry in 1996.
+Sean has held numerous positions, including Equity Analyst, Portfolio Manager, and Director of Equities since entering the industry in 1996.
 Sean is a CFA® charterholder and a member of the CFA Institute.